chadwhitacre/openpath/2024/a-vision-for-software-commons/index.md

 security-hardened Open Source ecosystems.

-The hardest challenge will be ensuring that the flickering heart and soul of Open Source does not wither away.
+The hardest challenge will be ensuring that the flickering heart and soul of Open Source does not dwindle further.
 It can never truly die, of course, as long as two people exist who freely share their code with each other.
 But the ideal future—mine, anyway—is a thriving indy Open Source community, stewarded by foundations, coexisting alongside the large corporations and governments of our civilization.

 _That_ is the opportunity I see for [Software Commons](https://softwarecommons.com/).